wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/8-lab.md

 1. Create a new page, and then rename it as **My Performance**.

-	Recall that row-level security was configured to ensure users only ever see data for their sales regions and targets.
-When this report is distributed to salespeople, they will only ever see their sales performance results.

-1. To simulate the row-level security filters during report design and testing, add the **Salesperson (Performance) | Salesperson** field to the **Filters** pane, inside the **Filters On This Page** well.

-1. In the filter card, scroll down the list of salespeople, and then check **Michael Blythe**.

 1. Add a dropdown slicer based on the **Date | Year** field, and then resize and reposition it so it sits at the top-left corner of the page.

 	> [!div class="mx-imgBorder"]